Gaia

 I tested the prototype with peers and professionals to evaluate clarity, trust, and overall intuitiveness.
 The feedback revealed key opportunities for refinement.

 The original My Receipts page felt text-heavy and overwhelming.
-Users preferred a cleaner layout with visual cues, so I redesigned the screen using brand logos and simplified summaries to support fast scanning.
+Users preferred a cleaner layout with visual cues, so I iterated on the UI using brand logos and simplified summaries to support fast scanning.
 The Receipt Details page also evolved.
 Users wanted a familiar structure that resembled a traditional receipt, so I reorganized the layout to highlight key transaction elements in a more readable format.

 I also introduced a Home page that combines recent receipts, reminders, and sustainability progress in one easy-to-read dashboard.
 This addition made the prototype feel more complete and aligned with user expectations.